IvanRaykovskiy/code-conventions/csharp-dotnet.md

 ## Overall rules
 1. Prefer clarity over brevity
+2. Avoid obsolete or outdated language constructs
+3. Only catch exceptions that can be properly handled; avoid catching generic exceptions.
+4. Use specific exception types to provide meaningful error messages
+5. Use asynchronous programming with async and await for CPU and I/O-bound operations
+6. Use the language keywords for data types instead of the runtime types.
+For example, use `string` instead of `System.String`, or `int` instead of `System.Int32`
+7. Avoid overly complex and convoluted code logic
 ## Naming
 1. Use PascalCase for class names and method names
 2. Use camelCase for method arguments, local variables, and private fields.